Find all the help you need

 Monthly interest = Daily closing amount * Rate of interest * Days in month / (Days in a year)

-Interest generated on a savings bank account is tax-free up to ₹10,000, under section 80TTA of the Income Tax Act.
+Interest generated on a savings account is tax-free up to ₹10,000, under section 80TTA of the Income Tax Act.
 The interest on the savings account will be taxable in the hands of the recipient if the interest earned from these accounts exceeds ₹10,000.

-For senior citizens, aged 60 and above, Section 80TTB extends the deduction limit to ₹50,000 per annum on the interest earned from savings accounts, fixed deposits, and recurring deposits held with banks, or co-operative societies.
+For senior citizens, aged 60 and above, Section 80TTB of the Income Tax Act extends the deduction limit to ₹50,000 per annum on interest earned from savings accounts, fixed deposits, and recurring deposits held with banks, or co-operative societies.
 This broader scope of eligible interest sources provides significant tax relief, recognising the financial needs and limited income opportunities for senior citizens.

 Tax deduction under Section 80TTA

-Section 80TTA of the Income Tax Act, 1961, provides a tax deduction for individuals and Hindu Undivided Families (HUFs) on interest income earned from savings accounts.
+Section 80TTA of the Income Tax Act, 1961, provides a tax deduction for individuals and Hindu Undivided Families (HUFs) on interest income from savings accounts.
 This deduction is applicable to interest earned from savings accounts held with banks, post offices, or co-operative societies.
 The maximum deduction allowed under Section 80TTA is ₹10,000 per annum.

 It is important to note that this benefit does not extend to interest earned on fixed deposits, recurring deposits, or any other type of time deposits.
 To avail this deduction, the interest income must be reported in the taxpayer’s annual income tax return.